shioyama/i18n_accessors/README.md

 end
 ```

-With this configuration, `Globalize.locale` will be set from the locale
+With this configuration, `Globalize.with_locale` will be used to set the locale
-accessor methods rather than `I18n.locale`.
+around the accessor methods, rather than `I18n.with_locale`.

 ## Development